 Therapeutic Personal Music has been Suzanne's primary focus since 1990 along with teaching.

 She released a series of "music as medicine" improvisation CDs, and in 2012 released the CD Light Shining Through, now on Pandora Radio, Amazon, iTunes/ Apple Music, other internet stations andYouTube.
-Light Shining Through receives enthusiastic testimonials as a collection of stimulating music for accelerating listeners' healing process and inner enquiry.
+Light Shining Through receives enthusiastic testimonials as a collection of stimulating music for accelerating listeners' healing process and inner inquiry.

-TUNING: Suzanne worked with special altered tunings and micro-tunings for many years in the 1990's as well as synthesized and sampled sounds, layered with piano.
+TUNING: Suzanne worked with special altered tunings and micro-tunings for many years in the 1990's employing synthesized and sampled sounds layered with piano.
 After years of experimentation, she now prefers to work primarily with the tempered scale of the grand piano.

 Suzanne is recording her compositions and compiling favorite improvisations for a new set of CDs to be released in 2019.

 For more information